WHO WE ARE

 What We Do

-Our organization combines quality legal representation with technology and statistical analysis to address factors leading to disproportionately high conviction rates for the poor and people of color, as well as connections to ancillary legal and social services to help prevent re-offending.
+Our organization combines quality legal representation with technology and statistical analysis to address factors leading to disproportionately high conviction and incarceration rates for the poor and people of color, as well as connections to ancillary legal and social services to help prevent future involvement in the justice system.

-While our primary focus is on first-time adult justice-involved individuals, we consider all low-income individuals for assistance through the legal representation program.
+While our primary focus is on first-time adult justice-involved individuals, social justice advocates, and military veterans, we consider all low-income individuals for assistance through the legal representation and bail assistance programs.

 We will treat every client with respect.